QuBenhao/LeetCode/problems/problems_2713/problem.md

 # 2713.
-Maximum Strictly Increasing Cells in a Matrix
+Maximum Strictly Increasing Cells in a Matrix [Rating: 2387.35]

 <p>Given a <strong>1-indexed</strong>&nbsp;<code>m x n</code> integer matrix <code>mat</code>, you can select any cell in the matrix as your <strong>starting cell</strong>.</p>